Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Background

 \subsection{Quantiles and expectiles in distributional RL}

-Quantile regression has been used for distributional RL in many previous studies~\citep{iqn, qr-dqn, fqf} where a parameterized quantile function $Q_Z^\theta(s,a,\alpha)$ is trained using a quantile temporal difference loss function derived from Eq.~\eqref{quantile-reg}, i.e., for $N$ estimated quantiles: where the trainable quantile values $q_i = Q_Z^\theta(s,a, \alpha_i)$ are obtained by querying the quantile function at various quantile fractions $\alpha_i$, which can be fixed by the designer~\citep{qr-dqn}, sampled from a distribution~\citep{iqn}, or learned during training~\citep{fqf}.
+Quantile regression has been used for distributional RL in many previous studies~\citep[see, e.g.,][]{iqn, qr-dqn, fqf} where a parameterized quantile function $Q_Z^\theta(s,a,\alpha)$ is trained using a quantile temporal difference loss function derived from Eq.~\eqref{quantile-reg}, i.e., for $N$ estimated quantiles:

+with $l_Q(q_i, z_j) \!=\! (\alpha_i \mathds{1}_{z_j > q_i} + (1 - \alpha_i) \mathds{1}_{z_j \leq q_i} )| z_j - q_i |$, where the trainable quantile values $q_i = Q_Z^\theta(s,a, \alpha_i)$ are obtained by querying the quantile function at various quantile fractions $\alpha_i$, which can be either fixed by the designer~\citep{qr-dqn}, sampled from a distribution~\citep{iqn}, or learned during training~\citep{fqf}.
 In quantile-based temporal difference (QTD) learning, the target samples $z_j$ can be obtained by querying the estimated quantile function at the next state-action pair: $z_j = r + \gamma Q_Z^\theta(s',a', \alpha_j)$.\footnote{We can have $a' \sim \pi(\cdot \mid s')$, as in actor-critic algorithms, or $a' = \arg\max_a \mathcal{Q}_Z^\theta(s',a, \alpha_j)$ as in Q-learning.
 This section is agnostic to that choice but we refer to~\citep{distributional-book} for convergence analysis in the latter case.} Indeed, because the true quantile function is the inverse CDF of the action-value distribution, \citet{qr-dqn} and \citet{distributional-book} showed that, among $N$-atoms representations, quantiles at equidistant fractions minimize the $1$-Wasserstein distance with the action-value distribution and that the resulting projected Bellman operator is a contraction mapping in such a distance. \citet{rowland2023analysis} extended these results to prove the convergence of QTD learning under mild assumptions.
 We refer to these studies for a more detailed convergence analysis.

+In contrast, expectile-based temporal difference (ETD) learning does not allow the same training loss as the one given by Eq.~\eqref{qtd-loss}.
+We first write the generic ETD loss derived from Eq.~\eqref{expectile-reg}: